bisgardo/concordium-docker/README.md

 TXLOG_PGPASSWORD=<database-password> NODE_NAME=my_node ./run.sh <network> +txlog
 ```

-The .env files reference the most recently published images,
+The env files reference the most recently published images,
 where the version is compatible with the "currently active" tag of the corresponding network
 (as of the time the image was built).
 The tag of a given image mathes the tag of the git commit that Concordium Node was built from